AllenInstitute/biofile-finder/dev-docs/01-project-layout.md

 3. `packages/web`.

 ### Core
 `core` is the primary source of the application.
-It primarily exports a React component: the FMS File Explorer application.
+It primarily exports a React component: the BioFile Finder application.
 It also exports a function for instantiating the Redux store to be used with the application, as well as some other interfaces and constants that are helpful within the packages that render the application.